 111 Very steep slopes × Well

 11 Gentle slopes 1 Wharf

-• . • Flat land t Anchorage
+• Flat land t Anchorage

 Beach F Football field

-Building \otimes Digicel tower
+Building $\otimes$ Digicel tower

-0 School Q/A Forest
+0 School ara.
+Forest

-\pm Church Food garden
+$\Box$ Church Food garden

-Dispensary 36 Coconut plantation
+Dispensary The state of the s Coconut plantation

 Cooperative store 2 Mangroves

-(7) Nakamal Area in danger of flooding from river
+(2) Nakamal Area in danger of flooding from river

 1 Road Area at risk from tsunamis

-~/ Track or footpath 1/// Area at risk from landslides
+/ Track or footpath 1/// Area at risk from landslides

 ~ River Houses damaged by 2002 earthquake

-• Water tank 4/1/ Coastal erosion taking place
+• Water tank 1/11 Coastal erosion taking place

 - How many buildings in Pinat are at risk from flooding from the river? - Which part of Pinat is at risk from tsunamis? - How many buildings are in danger of damage from landslides? - Why do you think that landslides can occur in that area? - Is coastal erosion taking place?
 Which community assets could be at risk if sea level rises? - Which community assets could be damaged by a tsunami? - Which community assets could be damaged by river flooding? - Which sector of Pinat is most at risk?
-Why do you say this? - Which hazards are likely to affect the community's water supplies? - How do you think that a severe typhoon would impact on this community?
-Where should people go to shelter from the typhoon? - What recommendations would you make to the chief of Pinat for making his village more resilient to hazards and future climate change?
+Why do you say this? - Which hazards are likely to affect the community's water supplies? - How do you think that a severe cyclone would impact on this community?
+Where should people go to shelter from the cyclone? - What recommendations would you make to the chief of Pinat for making his village more resilient to hazards and future climate change?